Saturday, August 31, 2024

 There were floods all around us, but we just got rain.
 Sunday was more of the same.

 I spent a lot of Sunday in the kitchen, making curry and ham salad for sandwiches.
-John did a grocery run to Metro for yogurt (Costco didn't the brands we like), Dijon mustard, cabbage, chips (on special 2 for $4), peanut butter (shudder! for John), English bangers (we haven't found any lately).
+John did a grocery run to Metro for yogurt (Costco didn't have the brands we like), Dijon mustard, cabbage, chips (on special 2 for $4), peanut butter (shudder! for John), English bangers (we haven't found any lately).

 John headed to Turtle Creek to golf on Monday.